Eco travel with kids?

 He was happy as a clam at 40 miles a day!
 Tandem extensions can help bridge the gap for kids who are too big for a trailer and too small to go far on their own.
 And if you’re worried about safety in traffic, plan your trip for an established, dedicated bike trail.

-Ultimately, you’ll need to consider more than just carbon emissions when planning your mode of travel.
+Ultimately, you’ll need to consider more than just carbon emissions when planning your mode of eco travel with kids.
 No matter how you choose to go, purchasing carbon offsets can help you make amends to the planet for your travel impact.
 Sustainable Travel International’s Carbon Calculator for travelers is a useful tool that lets you calculate your impact and offset it by donating to reforestation, renewable energy, and other sustainable projects.

 Wherever you go with your kids, use it as an opportunity to teach respect for the environment and for others.
-Whether or not your green travel involves outdoor exploration, consider teaching your kids to follow the Seven Principles established by the Leave no Trace Center for Outdoor Ethics:
+Whether or not your green travel involves outdoor exploration, consider teaching your kids to follow the 7 principles of Leave No Trace Camping.

 - Plan Ahead & Prepare